CEOPTIMIZELLC/fitness-ai-chatbot/app/creation_agents/README.md

 ## [Equipment](equipment/)

 The subagent involves the creation of a new piece of equipment for the user.
 The sub agent will ask in a loop for clarifying details until the user has provided it with enough information (the equipment type and the measurement) to create this new piece of equipment. `Future implementations will not require the measurment when not needed (i.e. when a piece of equipment doesn't typically have a measurement).
-Future implementations will ideally have multiple measurements when necessary (i.e. when a piece of equipment has a length and a weight)/`
+Future implementations will ideally have multiple measurements when necessary (i.e. when a piece of equipment has a length and a weight).`

 ## [Macrocycles/Goals](macrocycles/)